 Employer's liability.
-Employers are responsible to ensure that tax returns are filed and deposits and payments are made, even if the employer contracts with a third-party.
+Employers are responsible for ensuring tax returns are filed and deposits and payments are made, even if the employer retains a third-party to perform those functions.
 The employer remains liable if the third party fails to perform a required action.
+Employers who enroll in EFTPS will be able to view EFTPS deposits and payments made on their behalf.